GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The client sends back information about how it has responded to the server's requests to join and leave sessions in MC_CLIENT_SESSION_STATE ({{client-session-state-frame}}) frames.
 MC_CLIENT_SESSION_STATE frames are only sent for sessions after the server has requested the client to join the session, and are thereafter sent any time the state changes.

-Clients that receive and decode data on a multicast session send acknowledgements for the data on a unicast session using MC_SESSION_ACK frames.
+Clients that receive and decode data on a multicast session send acknowledgements for the data on a unicast session using MC_SESSION_ACK ({{session-ack-frame}}) frames.
 Sessions also will periodically contain PATH_CHALLENGE ({{RFC9000}} Section 19.17) frames, which cause clients to send MC_PATH_RESPONSE ({{path-response-frame}}) frames on the unicast connection in addition to their MC_SESSION_ACK frames.

 ## Data Carried in Sessions